drtupe/Traffic_Sign_Classifier/README.md

 <img src="Results/Valid_Dataset_Sign_Counts.png">

-### Design and Test a Model Architecture
+## Design and Test a Model Architecture:

-#### 1. Describe how you preprocessed the image data.
+### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

 As a first step, I decided to convert the images to grayscale because the technical paper outlined several steps that was used to achieve 99% accuracy result and offcourse its easy to implement, It works better because the excess information only adds extra confusion into the learning process.
 After grayscale processing, normalization of the images in data was done, it helped to speed up the training and performance.